-Do you want to make a complaint?
+Do you want to make a complaint about us?

 We want to know what you think about the SSSC, our services and the way we deliver them.
 We try to give the best possible service in all areas of our work but we accept that sometimes something may go wrong.
 When this happens we would like to know so we can try to put things right.